aidenrosebush/humanoid-locomotion-rl/README.md

 - **TD3 performed best on the base task.** Its deterministic policy lets the agent settle into a precise, consistent gait, while clipped double Q-learning and target policy smoothing keep training stable.
 The reward curve is notably flat at the top.
-- **SAC was the most sample-efficient early** â expected from an off-policy method that reuses data â but its maximum-entropy objective keeps it exploring, producing high variance across seeds and the lowest asymptotic reward.
+- **SAC was the most sample-efficient early** expected from an off-policy method that reuses data â but its maximum-entropy objective keeps it exploring, producing high variance across seeds and the lowest asymptotic reward.
 - **PPO converged slowest**, since on-policy training needs fresh data for every update, but its trust-region updates produced a smooth monotonic rise that eventually overtook SAC.
-- **On uneven terrain, TD3 still learned to traverse** (â 962), but with slower convergence and much higher variance in early training, reflecting the harder physics interactions.
+- **On uneven terrain, TD3 still learned to traverse** (962), but with slower convergence and much higher variance in early training, reflecting the harder physics interactions.
 Note this run used 3 seeds against 5 for the baseline, so the comparison is indicative rather than strict.